JayWood/the-seo-framework/readme.txt

 	* Headway compatibility.
 Done by using one of their SEO plugin detection filters which disables their SEO functionality.
 	* Runway Framework theme compatibility.
 	* Yandex sitemap pinging support.
-	* TODO Yandex Webmasters verification code support.
+	* Yandex Webmasters verification code support.
 	* Description excerpt detection.
 Now when an excerpt is filled in, no description additions will be added in front of them.
 	* Lowered pinging response time to 3s from 5s, to reduce max script time to 12s from 20s on post publish.
 	* The SEO Bar now has a Double Title check (will appear red).
 This will make sure that you can see where the copy of SEO data went wrong.